Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Discussion of results

 For the sake of completeness, and to better visualize the aforementioned anharmonicity, we present the full CPRs of a junction close to the $ 0 $--$ \pi $~transition, varying~$ \lambda_\mathrm{XC} $ in steps of 0.1 from 1.5 to 2.2, in~Fig.~\ref{Fig_BoundStatesCurrent_COLORMAP}(c).
-For $\lambda_\mathrm{XC} \lesssim 1.7 $, the junction is in a $0$-like state, while it is already in a $ \pi $-like state at $ \lambda_\mathrm{XC} \approx 2.0 $; the interim exchange range between 1.7 and 2.0 spans the transition region in which the state of the junction is usually a mixture of both and hard to uniquely discern.
-The reason to term the states $ 0 $- or $ \pi $-\emph{like} is as follows.
-Given the CPR~$I_\mathrm{J}(\varphi)$, we compute the Josephson energy~$ E_\mathrm{J}(\varphi)\propto\int_0^\varphi \mathrm{d} \phi \, I_\mathrm{J}(\phi) $ as a function of the superconducting phase difference and look for the position of its global minimum to determine the energetically favored junction ground state.
+For $\lambda_\mathrm{XC} \lesssim 1.7 $, the junction is in a $0$-like state~(see Fig.~\ref{Fig_BoundStatesCurrent_MAGNETIC} for the spectral characteristics), while it is already in a $ \pi $-like state at $ \lambda_\mathrm{XC} \approx 2.0 $~(see Fig.~\ref{Fig_BoundStatesCurrent_STRONGLY_MAGNETIC} for the spectral characteristics); the interim exchange range between 1.7 and 2.0 spans the transition region in which the state of the junction is usually a mixture of both and hard to uniquely discern.
+The reason to term the states $ 0 $- or $ \pi $-\emph{like} is as follows~\cite{YokoyamaJPSJ2013,Yokoyama2014Anomalous}.
+Given the CPR~$I_\mathrm{J}(\varphi)$, we compute the Josephson energy~$ E_\mathrm{J}(\varphi)\propto\int_0^\varphi \mathrm{d} \phi \, I_\mathrm{J}(\phi) $ as a function of the superconducting phase difference~$ \varphi $ and look for the position of its global minimum to determine the energetically favored junction ground state.
 The minima are neither strictly at $0$ nor at $\pi$ phase difference, but close to these values motivating to call the corresponding junction states $ 0 $-\emph{like} in the first and $ \pi $-\emph{like} in the second case.
 For the same reason, the phase jump of the ground-state wave function when the junction undergoes the $ 0 $--$ \pi $~transition is also not strictly $ \pi $, but instead rather a generic $ |\Delta \varphi_\mathrm{GS}| \neq \pi $, and we likewise term the transition $ 0 $--$ \pi $-\emph{like}.
-The $ \Delta \varphi_\mathrm{GS} $-phase jumps during the $ 0 $--$ \pi $-like transitions are illustrated for two different SOCs in the plot of the global $\varphi_0$-shift of the total Josephson CPRs versus $\lambda_\mathrm{XC}$ that we provide in~Fig.~\ref{Fig_Phi0}.
+The $ \Delta \varphi_\mathrm{GS} $-phase jumps during the $ 0 $--$ \pi $-like transitions are illustrated for two different SOCs in the plot of the global $\varphi_0$-shifts of the total Josephson CPRs versus $\lambda_\mathrm{XC}$ that we provide in~Fig.~\ref{Fig_Phi0}.